U.K. Economy Posts Lackluster Growth

 Continue Reading Below

+Economists say that businesses--particularly exporters--will need to take the baton from consumers squeezed by rising prices if the U.K. economy is to avoid stuttering just as Britain's exit talks with the European Union get under way.

-The U.K. economy expanded at a quarterly rate of 0.3% in the second quarter of 2017, the U.K.'s Office for National Statistics said Wednesday, a slight improvement on the 0.2% growth rate of the preceding quarter, but still less than half the pace of growth at the end of last year.
+Quarterly growth stood at 0.3% in the April-June period, the U.K.'s Office for National Statistics said Wednesday, a slight improvement on the 0.2% growth rate of the preceding quarter, but still less than half the pace of growth at the end of last year.

+Proponents of Brexit have suggested that the pound's steep depreciation in the wake of last year's referendum could boost overseas demand for British products, strengthening the manufacturing industry and decreasing the economy's reliance on domestic demand.
+But so far, the economy has showed little sign of that shift.

-The expansion was driven largely by an improvement in services, which grew 0.5%.
-The services industry rebounded on stronger retail sales, a tentative sign that British consumers are returning to stores despite a squeeze on their wallets.
+The expansion was driven largely by an improvement in consumer-facing services, which rebounded on stronger retail sales, a tentative sign that British shoppers could be returning to stores after sharply paring down spending in the first quarter.

-A sharp fall in the pound since last-year's Brexit vote propelled annual inflation to a near-four-year high in May.
-Price growth slowed unexpectedly in June, but remained well above the Bank of England's inflation target, and above the pace of growth in wages.
-Economists and policy makers expect inflation to accelerate a little further over coming months.
+Growth was also supported by a strong performance from the film industry, which has benefited from tax breaks introduced in 2014, as well as Britons' appetite for blockbusters such as "Pirates of the Caribbean: Dead Men Tell No Tales" and "Wonder Woman."

 Continue Reading Below